 Six hundred Ghanaian paratroops are training on England's Salisbury Plain.
 They arrived last month to?

-Six hundred Ghanaian paratroops are training on England's Salisbury Plain.
+Background: Six hundred Ghanaian paratroops are training on England's Salisbury Plain.
 They arrived last month to begin a six-week exchange exercise as guests of the British Army at nearby Aldershot, which houses several large military headquarters.

 While the Ghanaians are working out on the flat expanse of the Plain, ??? the 3rd Batallion of the British Parachute Regiment are undergoing jungle training in Ghana.